-Impairment of Long-Lived Assets
+Impairment of Goodwill, Intangible Assets, and Other Long-Lived Assets

-The Company evaluates the recoverability of long-lived assets, including property and equipment and operating lease right-of-use assets, for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be fully recoverable.
-Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
-If such comparison indicates that the carrying amount of long-lived assets is not recoverable, the carrying amount of such assets is reduced to fair value.
-There were no impairment charges related to long-lived assets during the years ended December 31, 2022, 2021, and 2020.
+The Company evaluates the recoverability of long-lived assets, including property and equipment, operating lease right-of-use assets, and acquired intangible assets, for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be fully recoverable.
+Recoverability of these assets is measured by a comparison of the carrying amounts to the undiscounted future cash flows the assets are expected to generate.
+If the carrying amount exceeds the undiscounted future cash flows, the carrying amount of such assets is reduced to fair value.
+There were no impairment charges related to long-lived assets during the years ended December 31, 2023, 2022, and 2021.